Ventricular Tachycardia (VT)

 What is ventricular tachycardia (VT)?

-Ventricular tachycardia (VT) is a fast, abnormal heart rate.
+Ventricular tachycardia (VT) is a fast, abnormal heart rhythm (arrhythmia).
 It starts in your heart’s lower chambers, called the ventricles.
 VT is defined as 3 or more heartbeats in a row, at a rate of more than 100 beats a minute.
 If VT lasts for more than a few seconds at a time, it can become life-threatening.
-Sustained VT is when the arrhythmia lasts for more than 30 seconds, otherwise the VT is called nonsustained.
+Sustained VT is when the arrhythmia lasts for more than 30 seconds.
+Or when it's linked to a blood flow issue, such as abnormal blood pressure.
+Otherwise the VT is called nonsustained.
 The rapid heartbeat doesn't give your heart enough time to fill with blood before it contracts again.
 This can affect blood flow to the rest of your body.

 What causes VT?

-- An abnormal heart circuit within the ventricular muscle that is set in motion or triggered (called reentry)
+- Reentry.
+This is an abnormal heart circuit within the ventricular muscle that is set in motion or triggered.

-- Abnormal ventricular muscle that becomes self activated (automaticity)
+- Automaticity.
+Abnormal ventricular muscle that becomes self-activated.